ErikaWells/myblog/_posts/2025-02-04-Data-Visualization.md

   Before moving on try answering a few of these questions as you create new vizzes:
   What day of the week has the total highest number of vehicles involved in a crash?
 What about the highest average number of vehicles involved in a crash?
 What road type has the total highest number of casualities?
 Urban or Rural?
 What were the conditions?

-  If you struggled creating these charts here is a youtube tutorial to help: https://www.youtube.com/watch?v=jEgVto5QME8
+  If you struggled creating these charts here is a youtube tutorial to help: [Link Text](https://www.youtube.com/watch?v=jEgVto5QME8)

 #### 5. Add filters